 Our wish for all those who work with and around horses is to be able to interact with them in joy, truth and inner peace.

-Please explore the principles, our blogs, join us on Facebook, take part in the conversation, contact us for keynote speaking, for workshops, and let us know how your blossoming compassionate heart works for the relationship you have with your horse, the people at your barn, and everyone else you encounter in the course of your daily life.
+Please explore the principles, our blogs, join us on Facebook, take part in the conversation, contact us for keynote speaking and workshops, and let us know how your blossoming compassionate heart works for the relationship you have with your horse, the people at your barn, and everyone else you encounter in the course of your daily life.